sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Getting_Started/PyDev_Module_Creation.md

 ![new_package](/Images/appc/pydev.org/images/new_package.png)
 If everything goes ok, the structure below will be created (and the file /root/nested/\__init_\_.py will be opened).

-Check to see if the 'P' icon is appearing for your items (as in the picture below) and at the top of your editor after opening it.
-If it's not appearing, it may be that there's a problem with the file association, so, go to window > preferences > general > editors > file associations and make sure that the .py files are associated with the Python Editor (note that because of an eclipse bug, if it seems correct, you may have to remove the association and add it again)
+{{% alert title="⚠️ Warning" color="primary" %}}Check to see if the 'P' icon is appearing for your items (as in the picture below) and at the top of your editor after opening it.
+If it's not appearing, it may be that there's a problem with the file association, so, go to window > preferences > general > editors > file associations and make sure that the .py files are associated with the Python Editor (note that because of an eclipse bug, if it seems correct, you may have to remove the association and add it again){{% /alert %}}

 ![structure1](/Images/appc/pydev.org/images/structure1.png)
 Now, let's create the 'example' module.
 Let the folder /root/nested selected and go to the menu: **File > new > PyDev module** and fill the module name as below (again, the other fields should be automatically filled).